Lingua Libre

 Lingua Libre is an online collaborative project and tool by the Wikimédia France association, which aims to build a collaborative, multilingual, audiovisual speech corpus under a free license.
+It mostly consists of a rapid recording online service which allows the user to chain hundreds of recordings.
+Contributors have produced content in 310+ languages.

 Description

-Lingua Libre enables to record words, phrases or sentences of any language, oral (audio recording) or signed (video recording).
+Lingua Libre enables the recording of words, phrases or sentences of any language, oral (audio recording) or signed (video recording).

 Words are presented to the speaker in the form of a list, created on the spot, in advance, or by reusing an existing Wikimedia category.
 The speaker simply reads the word displayed on the screen, and the software moves on to the next word when it detects a silence after the read word.
 This principle, borrowed from the open source software Shtooka recorder with the help of its creator, Nicolas Vion, makes it possible to record several hundreds of words per hour.
 The recordings are then uploaded automatically from the web client to the Wikimedia Commons media library.

 In spring 2021, Lingua Libre was offline due to a fire in Strasbourg, but no audio recordings were lost.